beavailable/share/README.md

   -s, --share           share mode (default mode)
-  -r, --receive         receive mode, can be used with -s option (only for directory) -a, --all             show all files, including hidden ones, only for directory -t, --text            for text
+  -r, --receive         receive mode, can be used with -s option (only for directory) -a, --all             show all files, including hidden ones, only for directory -z, --archive         share the directory itself as an archive, only for directory -t, --text            for text
   -P [PASSWORD], --password [PASSWORD]
                         access password, if no PASSWORD is specified, the environment variable SHARE_PASSWORD will be used